-To earn a BSCSD, students must complete 27 semester hours of Hearing, Speech and Language Sciences coursework, as well as six to eight semester hours of specific courses in anthropology, biology, interpersonal communication, mathematics, physics or psychology.
+To earn a BSHSLS, students must complete 27 semester hours of Hearing, Speech, and Language Sciences coursework, as well as six to eight semester hours of specific courses in anthropology, biology, interpersonal communication, mathematics, physics, or psychology.

 For detailed information on the curriculum, see the Undergraduate Catalog.

-The field is inherently interdisciplinary; few academic or clinical realms are unrelated to communication sciences and disorders.
+The field is inherently interdisciplinary; few academic or clinical realms are unrelated to hearing, speech, and language sciences.
 Students wishing to pursue graduate studies in any clinical field can develop a good foundation through this minor.

 Even those without professional interests related to communication disorders can benefit from an improved appreciation of issues related to a host of vital human communication issues that affect their everyday lives.
 Students considering graduate study in any OHIO Hearing, Speech, and Language Sciences programs (master's in speech-language pathology or doctor of audiology) are encouraged to complete the minor and any additional prerequisites.